Apply to a Graduate ProgramApplication Requirements/Deadlines

 - Letters of Reference (3)

-- Course Descriptions and Syllabi (Masters of Architecture Applicants)
+- Course Descriptions and Syllabi (Master of Architecture Applicants)

 Any applicant who is not a citizen or lawful permanent resident of the United States is considered an international applicant.